 We work to provide continuing education and other services to support health professionals already practicing in our region.
 Our aim is ot enhance the ability of healthcare providers to continue practicing in our area and to continue providing high quality patient care.

-Middle School Students - Two Summer Science Programs at Michaela Farm!
+Middle School Students - Summer Science Program at Michaela Farm!

 East Indiana AHEC, Oldenburg Academy, and Marian University EcoLab are again working together to bring Middle School Science Exploration Days to Michaela Farm in Oldenburg, Indiana.
-Students can choose either Friday, June 26 or Friday, July 17 for a day of hands-on science labs, health careers exploration, and service learning on the farm.
-Download a .pdf info sheet here, or register by calling 812-212-3210 or emailing firstname.lastname@example.org
+Students will join us Friday, July 17th, 2015 for a day of hands-on science labs, health careers exploration, and service learning on the farm.
+Download a .pdf info sheet and registration form here; call 812-212-3210 or email firstname.lastname@example.org for details.

 Located within the Ripley County Community Foundation Office